MohamedElaraby99/tracker-tool/Ackee-master/docs/CORS headers.md

 # CORS headers

-Ackee requires correct [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS). [ackee-tracker](https://github.com/electerious/ackee-tracker) (the script that sends data from your sites to Ackee) won't be able to contact your server when the CORS headers aren't available or when they are configured incorrectly.
+FikraTracker requires correct [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+[FikraTracker-tracker](https://github.com/electerious/FikraTracker-tracker) (the script that sends data from your sites to FikraTracker) won't be able to contact your server when the CORS headers aren't available or when they are configured incorrectly.

 - [Reverse proxy configuration](#reverse-proxy-configuration)
 - [Platforms-As-A-Service configuration](#platforms-as-a-service-configuration)